taoning/jervis/README.md

-# Jervis: OpenAI chat completion CLI writtent in Go
+# Jervis: OpenAI chat completion CLI

 A simple CLI written using Cobra and Viper to interact with OpenAI's chat completion API.